(Photo Credit: Enrico)

-The Division has 31 Local Chapters in cities across the United States and Canada, and nine Sections representing members' broad interest in clinical practice, human development, women and gender issues, research, groups, family therapy and social action.
-The Division web site provides links to all of these areas.
+The division has about 30 local chapters in cities across the United States and Canada as well as nine sections representing members' broad interest in clinical practice, human development, gender issues, research, groups, family therapy and social action.

 Click Here To Visit The Division of Psychoanalysis Website.

-Through its work – and the work of its individual members – the British Psychoanalytical Society has made an unrivalled contribution the understanding and treatment of mental illness.
-Members of the Society have included Michael Balint, Wilfred Bion, John Bowlby, Anna Freud, Melanie Klein, Joseph Sandler, and Donald Winnicott.
+The oldest psychoanalytic organisation in the UK, members of the British Psychoanalytical Society (incorporating the Institute of Psychoanalysis) have included some of the most important figures in the history of psychoanalysis e.g., Michael Balint, Wilfred Bion, John Bowlby, Anna Freud, Melanie Klein, Joseph Sandler, and Donald Winnicott.

 Click Here To Visit Institute of Psychoanalysis Website.

 Since its inception, psychoanalysis has been hailed as a revolutionary theory of how the mind works, whilst some of its ideas such as the Oedipus complex have become part of everyday conversation.
 In Psychoanalysis: A Very Short Introduction, Daniel Pick offers a lucid, lively, and wide-ranging survey of psychoanalysis.
 This book offers the reader a flavour of what it might be like to enter treatment, and suggests the possible surprises that can await both analyst and patient, as well as the potential benefits.